SongminYu/render/docs/todos/actions.md

     - completed data collection of final energy consumption at state level. however, not every state has data for every year; in fact, no common year so far on all 16.
 Also, some states have HH and GHD, separate; some together.
     - CO2 emissions statistics are in progress.
 - Discuss the abstract/paper for ECEMP-2024
-- Arrange a meeting
+- Arrange a meeting --> July 2nd
   - record detailed code walk-through
   - update the two plots on the Miro board

 ### Songmin

-- [x] Revise: all the new heating system must satisfy 65% renewable requirement --> not changed, because the policy can be captured by the availability table.
-This "mandatory" logic was added as a symmetric policy with the building renovation.
-We can keep it "closed" for most scenarios.
-- [x] report renovation rate for residential and non-residential buildings separately
+- [ ] Prepare the code walk-through

 ### Sirin